kaniyeri/kaniyeri.github.io/_posts/2020-11-16-efficient-screenshot.md

 This is a extended readme on how to use kaniyeri/efficient-screenshot.

 I created efficient-screenshot because there was no good method of taking screenshots and automatically arranging them into folders for easy categorisation.
-The current method of taking sceenshots involve the snipping tool which opens into an editor and a file explorer to select directory... complete waste of time especially if you want to take multiple screenshots in lectures or chats.
+The current method of taking screenshots involve the snipping tool which opens into an editor and a file explorer to select directory... complete waste of time especially if you want to take multiple screenshots in lectures or chats.

 efficient-screenshot was made for this.